In the remote north of Vietnam, girls as young as 13 are disappearing. Over the past three years alone, hundreds have gone missing.

 - In partnership with the Blue Dragon Children’s Foundation and Hagar International, we have impressed upon the government the need to do more to find missing girls, help them rebuild their lives, and hold those responsible to account.

-You can help us protect girls like Mi, Dinh and Lia by supporting our work to further equality for girls.
+You can help us protect girls like Mi, Dinh and Lia by supporting our work to Defy Normal and help end child marriage.

 - Pauline Boss, Professor Emeritus, University of Minnesota